 Step back down and then alternate between legs.

-Step-ups will help strengthen your quadriceps (the muscles that make up the front of your thighs).
+Step-ups will help strengthen your quads (the muscles that make up the front of your thighs) and glutes.

 Modifying the Exercises